Sire: Better Than Ready

 TEAM THOROUGHBREDS EXCITED WITH THIS DOLL.

-By an exciting young sire out of a proven mare
+By an exciting young sire out of a proven producer

-Team Thoroughbreds sought assistance from renown bloodstock agent John Foote when looking to secure their first offering for 2019.
-The filly is by freshman sire Better Than Ready (by More Than Ready) and that young horse is doing a great job sitting in second place on Australia’s 2018-19 Leading First Crop Sires of Season list with 20 individual winners and three stakes winners to the horse’s credit.
-Counting The Odyssey (2018 BRC Phelan Ready Stakes); Better Reflection (2018 BRC Calaway Gal Stakes) and Jagged Edge (2019 BRC Dalrello Stakes) as of mid-June.
+Team Thoroughbreds sought assistance from renown bloodstock agent, John Foote when looking to secure their first offering for 2019.
+This filly is by first season sire Better Than Ready (by More Than Ready) a young horse that’s doing a great job sitting second on Australia’s 2018-19 Leading First Crop Sires of Season list and heads the Leading First-crop Sire by Winners list with 21 individual winners with three stakes winners to the horse’s credit including The Odyssey (2018 BRC Phelan Ready Stakes); Better Reflection (2018 BRC Calaway Gal Stakes) and Jagged Edge (2019 BRC Dalrello Stakes) as of mid-July.

-This first book of runners off that reasonable service fee which in-turn has provided connections with great value when securing the horses progeny.
-The stud manager has triumphed as the four-time Listed winner has kicked off the new career as another Queensland counterpart Spirit of Boom (by Sequalo) did last season when claiming Australia’s Leading First-crop Sire by Winners (18).
+This first book of gallopers were all conceived off a reasonable service fee which in-turn has provided connections with great value when securing the young horses progeny.
+The stud manager has triumphed as the four-time Listed winner has kicked off the new career in the same manner as another Queensland counterpart Spirit of Boom (by Sequalo) did last season when claiming Australia’s Leading First-crop Sire by Winners (18).

 Breeders have sent upwards of 130 mares in the first three seasons with the horses book rocketing past 230 last spring.
-The numbers ensure Better Than Ready has a strong claim to the Leading First Seasons Sire by Winners as the Queensland horse remains ahead of the NSW based Deep Field, 18 individual winners from 257 coverings & a service fee of $22,000.00 (inc. GST), with more than a month until seasons end.
+Those numbers ensure Better Than Ready has a strong claim to claim Queensland’s Leading First Seasons Sire and remains ahead of the NSW based Rubick 15 individual winners from 214 coverings & a service fee of $17,600.00 (inc. GST) with only two weeks to run until seasons end.

-This filly is out of Exciting Doll in-turn out of the stakes placed Nassi Doll a winner of six-races and more than $114,000 in earnings.
+This filly is out of Exciting Doll in-turn out of the stakes placed Nassi Doll a winner of six-races and more than $114,000.
 A winner of four races Exciting Doll won over distances that ranged from 1100 m. to 1650 m. placing another nine times from a 21-starts before connections sent her to stud in 2015.

 NOT ENOUGH?
 Nassi Doll is the dam of eight foals, seven are winners including the stakes placed Teronado (by Testa Rossa) a winner of four races along with Don Vito (by Reenact) six wins.